rlancer/AlgoliaRethinkDB/README.md

 # Special considerations

-Since it's impossible to insure a update is properly indexed 100% of the time, it's important to provide a mechanism to take any data that might of failed to of sync via the changefeed and to resync it.
+Since it's impossible to ensure that an update is properly indexed 100% of the time, it's important to provide a mechanism to resync any data that might have failed to sync via the changefeed.

-In our app we do this via a Cron which syncs recently modified data.
+In our app we do this via a Cron, which syncs recently modified data.
 This does lead to multi Algolia operations per an update, but it's the only reliable way to insure that data is properly synced even in edge case failure scenarios.

 Be sure to not to reindex too much data too frequently or else it could eat into your Algolia operations.